Professor Sheila Cunningham

 Esteem

-I am a Senior Fellow of the Higher Education Academy (SFHEA), an elected committee member of the British Psychological Society's Developmental Section, and a member of the Experimental Psychology Society.
+I am a Senior Fellow of the Higher Education Academy (SFHEA), a member of the Experimental Psychology Society, and have been an elected committee member of the British Psychological Society's Developmental Section.

 I have served as external examiner on numerous UK and international PhD and MbR viva examinations, and as external examiner on taught postgraduate degree programmes for Bristol University and the University of Aberdeen.